DigitalPublishingToolkit/TOD18-Geoblocking/md/20RodriguezCuba.md

 this kind of network may have a place within official ICT and internet policy in Cuba.

-## Transnational ways to see: video and the diaspora
+## Transnational Ways to See: Video and the Diaspora

 With a large community of Cuban immigrants in the United States, Canada, Latin America and Europe, transnational articulation of family ties is